J. Om Prakash

+His films were romantic musical dramas, noted for their strong emotional appeal.
+They often explored complex relationships, with characters grappling with jealousy, betrayal, doubt, and the consequences of their actions.
+His narratives addressed themes such as fidelity and extramarital affairs directly, depicting the hardships and lessons learned through life's trials.

-His daughter, Pinky, is married to director-producer Rakesh Roshan, making him the maternal grandfather of actor Hrithik Roshan.
+His daughter, Pinkie, is married to director-producer Rakesh Roshan, making him the maternal grandfather of actor Hrithik Roshan.

 Early life

-He was born in 1926.
+Om was born in 1926.
 His father worked as a school teacher in Lahore.
 He used to play the harmonium in the stage plays of his school and college.
 According to Om, Qateel Shifai and Faiz Ahmed Faiz were his friends.
 Om would read their books in Urdu and attend their mushairas.
 He started loving Urdu in those days which improved his sense of lyrics and music.
 Later in his career he often gave suggestions to his music directors.

-Om worked as a clerk in a film distributors office in Lahore and later became a manager.
+Om worked as a clerk in a film distributor's office in Lahore and later became a manager.
 After the Partition of India, he moved to Mumbai.

 Career

 His film production Company was named as Filmyug meaning 'The Age Of Films'.
-Aas Ka Panchhi released in 1960 was a Silver Jubilee hit and the company continued to produce films till the middle of 1990's.
-He was known in the film industry as Om-ji.
-He produced box office hit films like Aas Ka Panchhi (1961), Ayee Milan Ki Bela (1964), Aaye Din Bahar Ke (1966), Aya Sawan Jhoom Ke (1969), Aankhon Aankhon Mein and Aakhir Kyun.
+Aas Ka Panchhi, released in 1960, was a Silver Jubilee hit and the company continued to produce films till the middle of 1990s.
+He was known in the film industry as Om ji.
+He produced box office hit films like Ayee Milan Ki Bela (1964), Aaye Din Bahar Ke (1966), Aya Sawan Jhoom Ke (1969), Aankhon Aankhon Mein and Aakhir Kyun.

-J. Om Prakash, signed Laxmikant-Pyarelal for “Aaye Din Bahar Ke”, starring Dharmendra - Asha Parekh, 1966.
-Musical Hit film “Aaye Din Bahar Ke” became the first film of Laxmikant-Pyarelal, with big ‘stars’.

-The long lasting association of J Om Prakash with Laxmikant-Pyarelal started in 1966 through the musical hit “Aaye Din Bahar Ke” and lasted, 22 years, till “Agnee” 1988.

-J Om Prakash has made a total of 23 films of which 12 films have the music by Laxmikant-Pyarelal and Lyricist Anand Bakshi.
-Most of the films involving the Triumvirate, are musical hits.

-Selected Hits of J Om Prakash Laxmikant-Pyarelal.

-Suno Sajna Papihe Ne Aaye Din Bahar Ke, 1966 Dharmendra - Asha Parekh.